This blog will teach 8 steps to make you remember origins and insertions and pass your anatomy exam the first time

 Create diary slots of 15 minutes that spread between now and your exam.
 If you have to learn 50 muscles, then you will need 50 revision slots;

 When you start your 15-minute muscle study session, you’ll need a clear image of the muscle.

 If you can’t find a decent image of the muscle with labels?
-Check out our Muscle Memory Sprint HERE
+Check out our Muscle Memory Flashcards HERE

 For today’s challenge use this flashcard to learn the Semitendinosis, one of the hamstring muscles: